cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README-DB2WH.md

     > This step will create the database on the cluster using CP4D Console

-### Exposing DB2WH Connection on ROKS VPC Gen2 via Load Balancer

-Sometimes it can be helpful to setup internet access to the DB2 Warehouse pod(s) running in OpenShift on IBM Cloud.
-Using your favorite database client you can connect to the database and browse tables, execute queries, etc.

-36. If you have installed DB2WH on IBM Cloud VPC Gen2, follow the  [instructions](README-DB2-Expose-External.md)

-      > The instructions shows how to setup an external route and connect to DB2 from a database client on your laptop.

 Login to cpd console based on Step #30

   ```